Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 write.table(stroop_data, file = "stroop.csv", quote = F, row.names = F)
 ```

-After copy-pasting the text, the code section should look like this (again, be
+After copy-pasting the text, the code section should look like this:
-aware of any difficulties when copy-pasting text from a PDF file into RStudio):

 <img src="images/6d87836ecdcc9b06891059acc43930a2.png" width="100%" style="display: block; margin: auto;" />

 This code creates a data.frame called ‘stroop_data” that contains data, and then
 saves this data in a .csv file called ‘stroop.csv’.
-Click the Knit button:
+Click the Knit button to look at the document:

 <img src="images/270645a5be86fa1d9d534f78b8ca0724.png" width="20%" style="display: block; margin: auto;" />

-to look at the document.
 You should see something like:

 <img src="images/5bad7d8cde23291c2d67ff65897d60c4.png" width="100%" style="display: block; margin: auto;" />